The Re-membering Retreat

 The Re-membering Retreat is an intimate four-day journey in a supportive community container, exploring what it means to Belong: to Belong to Oneself, to Each Other, to a Lineage, to a Place, to this Life.
 This retreat is designed to enliven your sense of connection and provide you with time to access nature’s candid mirror that informs the truth of how you want to live.

-The retreat creates the space to restore our belonging in the world and in our own seat of well-being.
+Collaboratively, we will co-create the retreat space in such a way that it will foster restoration for our belonging in the world and in our own seat of well-being.
 When we reconnect to the parts inside of us that long to belong, we ignite more authenticity, meaning, and pleasure in all our external connections.

-This retreat is held in a sacred container, with meals provided each day, and the space to re-member your whole self, and what brought you to community.
-Within the arms of the forest, Earthaven Ecovillage, and a dynamic team of facilitators, we will explore the Competencies of belonging so that we can journey further into our understanding of community and belonging… regardless of where we call home.
+This retreat is held in a sacred container, with meals provided each day, and the space to re-member your whole self, and what brought you into this world, and ultimately into this community-based experience.

 Earthaven Ecovillage in the woodlands of the ancient Appalachian mountains with streams, vital forests, and naturally built infrastructure will serve as our container, mentor, and classroom for this work to unfold within.